Summercroft Admission Rules 2023-2024

 The County Council will write to you with the outcome of your application and if you have been unsuccessful will include registration details to enable you to log in and appeal online at www.hertfordshire.gov.uk/schoolappeals.

 Continuing interest (waiting) list

 After places have been offered Hertfordshire County Council will maintain a continuing interest (waiting) list.
-A child’s position on this list will be determined by the Rules stated above and can change as other children join or leave it.
+A child’s position on this list will be determined by the oversubscription rules stated above and can change as other children join or leave it.
 The County Council will contact parents/carers if a vacancy becomes available in the school and it can be offered to the child.
-A Continuing interest list will be maintained for every year group until the summer term (date to be specified and confirmed to parents/carers at the time of allocation).
-To remain on the list after this time, parents/carers must confirm that they are still interested in a place by completing an In Year application form.
+A continuing interest list will be maintained for every year group until the summer term (date to be specified and confirmed to parents/carers at the time of allocation).
+In order to remain on the list after this time, parents/carers must confirm that they are still interested in a place by completing an In Year application form.

-The school participates in Hertfordshire County Council’s Fair Access protocol in order to ensure that unplaced children are allocated a school place quickly and will admit children under this protocol before children on the school’s continuing interest list.
-Children admitted under the protocol can be over the school’s published admission number.
+The school has to participate in Hertfordshire County Council’s Fair Access Protocol in order to ensure that unplaced children are allocated a school place quickly.
+The school will admit children under the Fair Access Protocol before children on the school’s continuing interest list and over the school’s published admission number if required.

 Explanatory Notes and Definitions

 Rule 1.
 Children looked after and children who were previously looked after

 Places are allocated to children in public care according to Chapter 7, Section 2 of the School Admissions (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012.